Prague Beer and Czech Tapas Tour

 Are you up for the best beer and culinary tour in Prague?
 Then let’s go!
 Let us lead you on this tour of the most reputable (though not always the most beautiful) beer sanctuaries in the city.
 A local tour guide leads this Prague beer tour along tram and Metro rides to visit five beer halls where you’ll sample five beers (0.3 L) and four typical Czech 'beer tapas'.
 (Yes, that is a real thing, promise!)

 While appreciating the delicious Czech beer, you will also hear stories about exciting moments in the country’s history and Czech lifestyle, from the Middle Ages through Communism to the present.

-We will begin our Prague food tour at the statue of the Czech patron saint, King Wenceslas, on top of Wenceslas Square (Václavské náměstí).
+We will begin our Prague food tour at the statue of the Czech patron saint, Saint Wenceslas, on top of Wenceslas Square (Václavské náměstí).
 It was here that many demonstrations took place during Communism and the Velvet Revolution in 1989 that brought down totalitarian rule.

 As there are just too many fantastic beer halls to fit into one tour, at the end of this Prague beer tour you will be given a map of Prague’s best beer halls, which point out some of our other favourites spots in the city!